 Any Phone, Anywhere

 It seems a fairly safe assumption that most of us have cell phones, or at least are near a phone most of the time.
 If that’s the case, you can add notes to Evernote using only your voice.
-There are a number of applications (Dial2Do and Jott are two of the best) that will let you add notes to Evernote by saying a few words.
+There are a number of applications (Jott is one of the best) that will let you add notes to Evernote by saying a few words.
 Just pick up the phone, call a number, say your piece, and let one of these applications transcribe them for you and add them into your Evernote notebooks.

 Anytime you need to remember something, there’s bound to be a way for you to put it into Evernote.
 If not, just write it down or take a picture – Evernote takes those too.